richardlaugesen/richardlaugesen.github.io/_pages/about.md

 - Senior hydrologist & data scientist at the Bureau of Meteorology in Australia.
 - PhD candidate at University of Adelaide - [how valuable are your forecasts?](/publications/)
-- Interested in water-sensitive decisions & floods
+- Interested in water security, value of forecasts, and computational modelling
 - Live in Canberra, Australia
 - Play guitar & learning piano
 - Learning Indonesian & Malay